GMuir17/cinema_crud_sql_hw/homework.md

 7. Emily Milne has decided to hijack our movie evening, Remove her from the table of people.

-DELETE FROM people where name = 'Emily Milne';
+DELETE FROM people WHERE name = 'Emily Milne';

 id |           name
 ----+---------------------------